gravitational/teleport/rfd/0062-tctl-sso-configure-command.md

 We should extend the set of supported providers to match [SSO how-to pages](../docs/pages/enterprise/sso).

-### Extending third-party tools to generate Teleport configuration

-It may be useful to extend the Okta CLI tool to make it generate the Teleport auth connector configs.
-More information:
+### Integration with individual IdPs

+We create IdP-specific integration code, which would reduce the expected configuration time for given IdP.
+The feasibility of integration is likely to vary greatly depending on specific IdP.

+For example, we may use the Okta CLI tool:

 - [blog](https://developer.okta.com/blog/2020/12/10/introducing-okta-cli)
 - [installation](https://cli.okta.com/)